pmndrs/react-three-flex/README.md

 ### Invalidation and Reflow

-While the DOM's Flexbox has full control over all the changes of the tree, `react-three-flex` runs on React, hence it has no way to know if a children size or shape has changed.
+While the DOM's Flexbox has full control over all the changes of the tree, `@react-threeflex` runs on React, hence it has no way to know if a children size or shape has changed.
 For performance reasons Flex layout calculation _does not run every frame_, and it has to be triggered manually in some cases.

 **What will trigger a reflow:**